Chapter 4 Understanding pVACtools outputs

 For pVACseq it works as follows.
 Given a set of neoantigen candidates for a variant we first group the transcripts into sets where all transcripts in a set code for the same set of neoantigen candidates.
 For each transcript set we then determine the best neoantigen candidate as follows:

-• Pick all neoantigens with a variant transcript that have a protein_coding Biotype
+• Pick all neoantigens with a variant transcript that doesn’t have a Transcript CDS Flag

-• Of the remaining candidates, pick the ones with a variant transcript having a TSL less then the --maximum-transcript-support-level.
+• Of the remaining candidates, pick the ones with a variant transcript that have a protein_coding Biotype

 • Of the remaining candidates, pick the entries with no Problematic Positions.